tillitis/dev-tillitis/hugo/content/tools/_index.md

 is the device path that might need to be passed as `--port` when running the client programs.

+VB: Why "might" above?

-### Running a program
+### Running a TKey Program

-You can use `tkey-runapp` from [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) to upload a program to the TKey.
+You can use `tkey-runapp` from [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) to upload a TKey program to the TKey.

 ```
 $ tkey-runapp apps/blink/app.bin
 ```

-This should auto-detect any attached TKeys and upload and start a very small TKey program that blinks the LED in many different colours.
+This should auto-detect any attached TKeys, upload, and start a tiny TKey program that blinks the LED in many different colors.

-Many client programs embed the TKey program they want to use in their own binary, auto-detect any TKeys and uploads the program automatically.
+Many client programs embed the TKey program they want to use in their own binary, auto-detect any TKeys, and uploads the TKey program automatically to the TKey.
 See, for instance, `tkey-ssh-agent` which embeds the TKey program `signer`.

-## Developing TKey programs
+## Developing TKey Programs

 TKey programs and libraries are kept under the `apps` directory.
 A C runtime is provided as `apps/libcrt0/libcrt0.a` which you can link